 - Door-to-Door: The entire logistics chain is managed, from the supplier’s facility in China directly to the consignee’s address in Canada.
 This service includes customs clearance, delivery, and all handling, bringing extra convenience but generally at a higher cost.

-Choosing door-to-door can reduce hidden expenses and simplify processes, especially for first-time importers.
+In our experience, choosing door-to-door can reduce hidden expenses and simplify processes, especially for first-time importers.

 Seasonal Fluctuations and Peak Surcharges